UPDATED 9 August 2017

 We have reviewed data held by the Service about residential high rise properties in our area, checking local sources for additional information.

-While there are no reports of cladding similar to that in the London tragedy on residential high rise in our area, we remain committed to carrying out a programme of joint visits and inspections in partnership with the local authorities.
+While there are no reports of cladding similar to that in the London tragedy on residential high rise in our area, we have carried out a programme of joint visits and inspections in partnership with the local authorities.

-Should any buildings be discovered with this type of cladding then a full evaluation of the situation will be undertaken with the landlord and appropriate remedial measures taken.
+Should any buildings be discovered with this type of cladding in the future then a full evaluation of the situation will be undertaken with the landlord and appropriate remedial measures taken.

 We have also been liaising with local health managers to offer advice in how they can meet their legal responsibilities with regards to fire safety.
 We have a clear picture of any precautionary actions we need to take working alongside the NHS bodies who are responsible for fire safety in their buildings.